BalaSubramaniam12007/Neural-Network-Regression-Model/README.md

 ### STEP 3:

-Create MinMaxScalar objects ,fit the model and transform the data.
+Create MinMaxScalar objects, fit the model, and transform the data.

 ### STEP 4: